 (b) any application for an extension of the term of a prospecting licence lodged before that commencement.

-The Mining Amendment Act 1993 s.
-19(2) reads as follows:
+19. Section 114A inserted and validation

 (2) Any act or thing done before the commencement of the section by the holder of a mining tenement as defined in the principal Act is, and is to be regarded as having always been, as valid, lawful and effective as it would have been if —

 (a) section 114A of the principal Act as inserted by subsection (1);